pereznetworks/My-Random-Quotes-Web-App/README.md

 # TechDegree Project 1  - My Random Quotes

-  - this is Project 1, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 1.
+  - this was originally built as part of Project 1 of TeamTreehouse Tech Degree, Full Stack JavaScript, Unit 1.

 ## Beautiful Simplicity